 After you have completed this course, your grade will be filed with the Office of the University Registrar.
 If a transcript is needed, it is your responsibility to make a request to the registrar.
-If you would like to order a transcript, visit the Office of the University Registrar Transcript Requests page to view your options at http://sites01.lsu.edu/wp/registraroffice/student-services/transcript-request/.
+If you would like to order a transcript, visit the Office of the University Registrar Transcript Requests page to view your options.